 This Super Fluffy Chocolate Chip Bundt Cake is full of rich dark chocolate chips and vanilla flavor.
-It is topped with a 2 ingredient chocolate glaze which takes this cake over the top!
+It is topped with a rich chocolate glaze which takes this cake over the top!
 It’s a great cake to take with you to potlucks or anytime you need an easy dessert!

 Ive been making a ton of bundt cakes recently, like this chocolate bundt cake, this red velvet bundt cake and this quick lemon pudding bundt cake.
 I love making them because they have a built in design and theres no reason to have to fret over how to decorate them.